mjbyrnes/yale-class-recs/README.md

-# ads-final-proj
+# CS 458 Automated Decision Systems Final Project
-ADS Final Project - Course Recommendation System
+A Course Recommendation System for the Confused Student